 At the same time an intrauterine pressure catheter (IUPC) can also be placed inside the uterus.

 It goes between the uterine wall and the baby.
-This also allows the midwife or doctor to know the exact force from the contractions, rather than a simple graphical representation given by external monitoring.
-This is very useful in the case of induction.
+This also allows the midwife or doctor to know the exact force from

 Internal monitoring can also prevent an unnecessary cesarean for fetal distress if it shows the baby is healthy, compared to the less accurate external monitoring.
 Though there are risks associated with the internal monitor: